-- Install Custom Recovery: A custom recovery is required to install a custom ROM.
+- Install a Custom Recovery: A custom recovery is required to install a custom ROM.
 You can install custom recovery software, such as TWRP or ClockworkMod, using a rooting app or software.

-- Download Custom ROM: There are many custom ROMs available, so do some research to find one that suits your needs.
+- Download a Custom ROM: There are many custom ROMs available, so do some research to find one that suits your needs.
 Download the custom ROM and save it on your device.

 - Backup Your Data: Before installing a custom ROM, it’s essential to backup your data to avoid losing any important files.
-You can use a backup app or software to backup your data.
+You can use a backup app or software to back up your data.

 Best Custom ROMs to Try